SIMEXP/autism-signature/README.md

 **Note:**
 This task assumes an Ubuntu-like operating system.
 You will still need to have a number of dependencies installed, such as R and Python.
 Check the Docker build file (`Dockerfile`) for more info on installing all required dependencies.

+**Note 2:**
+You can skip this step if you choose to run the analysis in a docker container, provided you have docker installed and complete the following steps using invoke.

 ---

 ### 2️⃣ Fetch Data & Results